marcuscraske/parrot-manager/README.md

 - Sync databases using SSH
     - Multiple hosts at once
     - Automatic merge to avoid conflicts and losing data
+    - Sync on opening a database and at intervals
 - Copy values to clipboard
 - Send values as keys to other applications
 - Modern UI